 What are the symptoms?

-You may first see or feel a small lump in the palm of your hand, usually near where your ring finger and small finger meet.
+- In the early phase, you may see or feel a small lump in the palm of your hand, usually near where your ring finger and small finger meet.

-At some point you may not be able to fully straighten your fingers or flatten your hand on a table.
-You may find it hard or impossible to do things like put on gloves, wash your hands, or pick up things.
+- In the advanced phase, a fibrous cord may form in the fascia that pulls your fingers toward your palm.
+This is called Dupuytren's contracture.
+Over time, you won't be able to straighten your fingers or flatten your hand on a table.
+It may be hard or impossible to do things like put on gloves, wash your hands, or pick up things.

 How is Dupuytren's disease diagnosed?